-Once the documents are electronically signed and notarized, they are released for recording.
+Once the documents are electronically signed and notarized and endorsed by the submitter, they are released for recording.
 The document preparation system compares each document against recording rules to ensure its recordability, and then calculates recording fees.
 Documents may be submitted in batches.
 Submission is by secure hypertext transport protocol (HTTPS) through the vendor's recording server to the recorder's office.

-Documents received at the recorder's system are re-checked against the rules to determine whether or not they may be recorded.
+Documents received at the recorder's system a re re-checked against the rules to determine whether or not they may be recorded.
 If not, they are returned to the submitter.
 Otherwise they are accepted for recording and the data for recording is extracted from the documents and passed to the legacy recording system.
 The endorsement data is received from the legacy system and entered onto the respective documents in XML format.
-If required, the XHTML is transformed to TIFF images for the recorder's archives and the XHTML documents with the recording endorsements are returned to the submitter.
+If required, the XHTML is transformed to T IFF i mages f or the recorder's a rehives a nd the XHTML documents with the recording endorsements are returned to the submitter.